“The Persecution of the Druids” by William Holman Hunt

 This painting by William Holman Hunt was exhibited in 1850 and was a companion artwork to John Everett Millais’s Christ in the House of His Parents.

-This painting was less controversial than Millais’s companion piece, but Hunt was still heavily criticized for the odd composition and the contorted poses of the figures.
+This painting was less controversial than Millais’s companion piece, but Hunt was still heavily criticized for the odd composition and the figures’ contorted poses.

 Hunt himself continued to believe this painting to be one of his best works.
 In 1872, referring to the painting as “the Early Xtians,” William Holman Hunt wrote in a letter: